AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

   - `NGROK_AUTH_TOKEN`: Your [Ngrok auth token](https://dashboard.ngrok.com/get-started/your-authtoken)
   - `UPSTASH_REDIS_REST_URL`: Your Upstash Redis REST url.
   - `UPSTASH_REDIS_REST_TOKEN`: Your Upstash Redis REST token.
+- Run `ngrok http 3000` in terminal and use the URL inside app setup and your .env
 - Run `npm install`
 - Run `npm run dev`

 - Visit `https://{YOUR_APP_URL}/login` to install your app

-## 🚀 Authors & Contributors
+## 👨‍💻 Authors & Contributors

 The original author of this code is [@carstenlebek](https://github.com/carstenlebek).
+Maintained by [@andrejmazhenkovski](https://github.com/AndrejMazhenkovski)

 When I launched my Shopify app [Notifeed](https://apps.shopify.com/notifeed) using Carsten's original repository, I encountered issues that were also noted by Shopify.
 Despite opening a pull request and submitting issues, there was no response for over a year, so I've created this soft fork to continue maintenance and improvements over the original repository

 #### Updates and Improvements over the original

 Since the inception of this soft fork, the first order of business was to update the shopify-api, as it was using an outdated version 3.0.4.
-Now updated to 7.6.0.
+Now updated to 7.6.0 (2023-07).

 Fixed a bug where the app would load, but not install to the store, shortly after you uninstall it.

+Improved webhooks with callback handler configuration.

 ## 🧰 Built with